Grand National: History of fatalities

 During the 1970s and 1980s, the Grand National saw a total of 12 horses die (half of which were at Becher's Brook); in the next 20-year period from 1990 to 2010, when modifications to the course were most significant, there were 17 equine fatalities.
 The 2011 and 2012 races each yielded two deaths, including one each at Becher's Brook.
-In 2013, when further changes were made to introduce a more flexible fence structure, there were no fatalities in the race itself although two horses died in run-up races over the same course.
+In 2013, when further changes were made to introduce a more flexible fence structure, there were no fatalities in the race itself, although two horses died in run-up races over the same course.
 The animal welfare charity League Against Cruel Sports counts the number of horse deaths over the three-day meeting from the year 2000 to 2013 at 40.

 There were no equine fatalities in the main Grand National race for seven years until 2019, when one horse died at the first fence.
 In 2021, one horse was euthanised after the race after suffering an injury on a flat section between fences.
 Two more were euthanised after suffering injuries in the 2022 event.
 One of the incidents came at fence 3, the other on the gallop between fences 12 and 13.
-There was one fatality in 2023, following a fall at the first fence, and two other horses taken away by ambulance.
+There was one fatality in 2023, following a fall at the first fence, and two other horses were taken away by ambulance.

 The involvement of animal rights protesters was questioned after the race.
 Sandy Thompson, trainer of the fatally injured Hill Sixteen, claimed along with several other racing personalities that the protesters had (directly or indirectly) caused the death of the gelding and were equally responsible for the number of fallers, because the delay they caused to the start, after storming the course close to post time, got the horses worked up and "hyper".
 The protesters have denied these comments, saying they had every right to break and enter and trespass onto racecourse ground and stage a protest despite officials' orders not to.

 In April 2025, animal rights organisations criticised the Grand National after a horse that was leading the race suffered a grim fall, and a second collapsed shortly after the competition.